 - Vitamin C, K1, B6

 - It even provides us with a small amount of protein.

 Disadvantages of store-bought sauerkraut

-Make your own sauerkraut
+Make your sauerkraut at home

 3kg cabbage 6 tablespoon of salt